Nageswar-Sahoo/Computer-Vision-Project/S12/README.md

 Spatial Transformer

+The Spatial Transformer mechanism addresses the issues above by providing Convolutional Neural Networks with explicit spatial transformation capabilities.

  A dynamic mechanism that actively spatially transforms an image or feature map by learning appropriate transformation matrix.

  Transformation matrix is capable of including translation, rotation, scaling, cropping and non-rigid deformations.